-We will minimise the risk of peer on peer abuse by:-
+We will minimise the risk of peer on peer abuse by: -

-- Taking a whole school approach to safeguarding & child protection through a safeguarding curriculum - · All staff being trained and highly vigilant and aware of specific characteristics which may indicate peer on peer abuse e.g. vulnerability and controlling behaviour - Providing a values based curriculum, underpinned by the school's behaviour policy and pastoral support; and by a planned programme of evidence based content delivered through the curriculum. - Working in partnership with parents and carers - Engaging with specialist support and interventions.
+- Taking a whole school approach to safeguarding & child protection through our safeguarding curriculum. - All staff being trained and highly vigilant and aware of specific characteristics which may indicate peer on peer abuse, for example, vulnerability and controlling behaviour. - Providing a values-based curriculum, underpinned by the school's behaviour policy and pastoral support, and by a planned programme of evidence-based content delivered through the curriculum. - Working in partnership with parents and carers. - Engaging with specialist support and interventions.

-Responding to reports of sexual violence and sexual harassment
+Responding to reports of Sexual Violence and Sexual Harassment

-- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance. - Staff taking the report will inform the DSL or a Deputy DSL immediately. - · Staff taking a report will never promise confidentiality. - Parents or carers should usually be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to the MASH.
+- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - Staff taking the report will inform the DSL or a Deputy DSL immediately. - Staff taking a report will never promise confidentiality. - Parents or carers should usually be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to the MASH.